Sunrise in Atlanta

 Seedlings, Signs And Perseverance

-Have you ever seen a seedling start?
+Have you ever seen a seedling spout begin?
 It’s a tiny loop that sprouts like a ballerina, arching from soil to sky.
-Its embryonic stalk, translucent and pale, presents two itty bitty green leaves to the sun.
+Then its stem, translucent and pale, presents two itty bitty green leaves to the sun.
 When you root for something so tender, optimism is a reflex.
-You believe it’s entirely possible for a nascent
+You believe it’s entirely possible for a

 Continue reading...